-Despite its status as one of the world's leading emigration countries, Morocco has been largely absent from the lively theoretical debate on migration and development.
-The impact of international migration on development in Moroccan migrant-sending regions is assessed through a review of empirical work.
-Notwithstanding empirical lacunas and methodological flaws, available evidence suggests that migration and remittances have improved living conditions, income, education and spurred economic activity through agricultural, real estate and business investment, from which non-migrants indirectly profit.
-This has transformed migrant-sending regions into relatively prosperous areas that now attract internal 'reverse' migrants.
+Despite its status as one of the world's leading emigration countries, empirical work Morocco has been largely absent from the lively theoretical debate on migration and development.
+The impact of international migration on development in Moroccan migrant-sending regions is assessed through a review of empirical studies.
+Notwithstanding empirical lacunas and methodological flaws, available evidence suggests that migration and remittances have considerably improved living conditions, income, education and spurred economic activity through agricultural, real estate and business investment, from which non-migrants indirectly profit.
+This has transformed migrant-sending regions such as the Rif, Sous and southern oases into relatively prosperous areas that now attract internal 'reverse' migrants.
 Although this challenges prevailing pessimism, the developmental potential of migration is not fully realized through several structural constraints.
 Migration impacts are heterogeneous across space, socio-ethnic and gender groups, and tend to change over time and household migration cycles.
 Migration and remittances may enable people to retreat from, as much as to invest in, local economic activities, depending on the specific development context.
-Paradoxically, development in migrant-sending regions seems to be a prerequisite for return and investment, rather than a consequence of migration.
+Paradoxically, development in migrant-sending regions seems to be a prerequisite for return and investment,